Claire McCaskill: Government spending

-She co-sponsored the Saving Federal Dollars Through Better Use of Government Purchase and Travel Cards Act, which sought to improve the processes related to the use of credit cards by government employees.
+McCaskill co-sponsored the Saving Federal Dollars Through Better Use of Government Purchase and Travel Cards Act, which sought to improve the processes related to the use of credit cards by government employees.

 Armed services

-As a member of the Senate Armed Services Committee, McCaskill has called for nuclear weapons modernization.
+As a member of the Senate Armed Services Committee, McCaskill called for nuclear weapons modernization.
 In June 2017, she voted to support Trump's $350 billion arms deal with Saudi Arabia.

-On January 14, 2014, she introduced the Victims Protection Act of 2014 (S. 1917; 113th Congress), which seeks to help victims of sexual assault in the military.
+On January 14, 2014, she introduced the Victims Protection Act of 2014 (S. 1917; 113th Congress), which sought to help victims of sexual assault in the military.
 This bill was a watered down version of a similar sexual assault bill previously introduced by Senator Kirsten Gillibrand.
 The latter proposal would have streamlined the prosecution process by removing it from the military chain of command.
-McCaskills' bill allows victims to give a preference as to whether they would prefer their cases to be tried in the military or in the civilian justice system.
+McCaskills' bill allowed victims to give a preference as to whether they would prefer their cases to be tried in the military or in the civilian justice system.
 The bill passed the Senate on March 10, 2014, by a vote of 97–0.